pelithne/client-credentials-flow-with-APIM/README.md

 To try the new API out, you can send a request to ````https://\<your APIM\>.azure-api.net/conference/speakers````.
 This is one of the operations of the API, named GetSpeakers.

-You can use a browser for this, or curl or postman or what is your preference.
+You can use a browser for this, or curl or postman or whatever is your preference.
 The response should be a list of people, "speakers".

 You will work more with the API operations later (adding policies etc).